mazovi/wearable-data/README.md

 #Getting and Cleaning Wearable Data

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-This repo includes: 1) a tidy data set as described by CodeBook.md, 2) a code book (CodeBook.md) that describes the variables, the data, and any transformations or work that  performed to clean up the data, (3) a r script file (run_analysis.R), and (4) This README.md file.
+This repo includes: 1) a tidy data set (result.txt) as described by CodeBook.md, 2) a code book (CodeBook.md) that describes the variables, the data, and any transformations or work that  performed to clean up the data, (3) a r script file (run_analysis.R), and (4) This README.md file.

 #About the Raw Data